ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on 17 October 2021.
+   This Internet-Draft will expire on 18 October 2021.

 Copyright Notice

    Copyright (c) 2021 IETF Trust and the persons identified as the document authors.
 All rights reserved.

+Herr (ed) & Levine (ed)  Expires 18 October 2021                [Page 1]

+Internet-Draft                  DMARCbis                      April 2021

    This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/ license-info) in effect on the date of publication of this document.

-Herr (ed) & Levine (ed)  Expires 17 October 2021                [Page 1]

-Internet-Draft                  DMARCbis                      April 2021

    Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
 Code Components extracted from this document must include Simplified BSD License text